droid97/unix/README.md

-At A Glance
 UNITY is a full stack web application, that allows:

 logged users can:
-Post a photos awith a caption
+Post photos awith a caption
-Edit a those posts by the user
+Edit those posts
-Delete a their posts post by their user
+Delete their posts
 Post a comment
 Edit those comments posted by the user
-Delete a their posts
+Delete their comments

 Application Architecture
 Unity is built with a React/Redux frontend and an Python/Flask backend.
 PostgreSQL/SQLalchemy is also used as a database.
 Docker and Heroku are used for the live server.